RLloyd/GD-Blog/codebase.md

   background-color: #FFFDF7;
 }

-/* Typography scale */
-h1 {
-  font-size: 2.5rem;
-  line-height: 1.2;
-  margin-bottom: 1.5rem;
-  color: #1A202C;
-  letter-spacing: -0.02em;
-  border-bottom: 2px solid #E2E8F0;
-  padding-bottom: 0.5rem;
-}

-h2 {
-  font-size: 1.875rem;
-  line-height: 1.3;
-  margin-top: 3rem;
-  margin-bottom: 1rem;
-  color: #2D3748;
-  letter-spacing: -0.01em;
-}

-h3 {
-  font-size: 1.5rem;
-  line-height: 1.4;
-  margin-top: 2rem;
-  margin-bottom: 0.75rem;
-  color: #4A5568;
-}

-/* Paragraphs and lists */
-p {
-  margin-bottom: 1.5rem;
-  font-size: 1.5rem;
-}

-ul, ol {
-  margin-bottom: 1.5rem;
-  padding-left: 1.5rem;
-}

-li {
-  margin-bottom: 0.5rem;
-}

-/* Code blocks */
-code {
-  font-family: 'JetBrains Mono', Consolas, Monaco, 'Andale Mono', monospace;
-  font-size: 0.9em;
-  background-color: #F7FAFC;
-  padding: 0.2em 0.4em;
-  border-radius: 3px;
-  border: 1px solid #E2E8F0;
-}

-pre {
-  background-color: #F7FAFC;
-  padding: 1.5rem;
-  border-radius: 6px;
-  overflow-x: auto;
-  border: 1px solid #E2E8F0;
-  margin: 1.5rem 0;
-}

-pre code {
-  border: none;
-  padding: 0;
-}

-/* Links */
-a {
-  color: #4A90E2;
-  text-decoration: none;
-  border-bottom: 1px solid transparent;
-  transition: border-color 0.2s ease;
-}

-a:hover {
-  border-bottom-color: currentColor;
-}

-/* Blockquotes */
-blockquote {
-  font-style: italic;
-  margin: 1.5rem 0;
-  padding-left: 1.5rem;
-  border-left: 3px solid #CBD5E0;
-  color: #4A5568;
-}

-/* Tables */
-table {
-  width: 100%;
-  border-collapse: collapse;
-  margin: 1.5rem 0;
-}

-th, td {
-  padding: 0.75rem;
-  border: 1px solid #E2E8F0;
-  text-align: left;
-}

-th {
-  background-color: #F7FAFC;
-  font-weight: 700;
-}

-/* Emphasis and strong */
-em {
-  font-style: italic;
-}

-strong {
-  font-weight: 700;
-  color: #1A202C;
-}

-/* Meta information */
-.meta {
-  font-size: 0.875rem;
-  color: #718096;
-  margin-bottom: 2rem;
-}

-/* Feature list checkmarks */
-.features li::before {
-  content: "✓";
-  color: #48BB78;
-  font-weight: bold;
-  display: inline-block;
-  width: 1.5em;
-  margin-left: -1.5em;
-}

-/* Command line prompts */
-.command {
-  display: block;
-  margin: 1rem 0;
-  padding: 1rem;
-  background-color: #2D3748;
-  color: #FFFFFF;
-  border-radius: 6px;
-  font-family: 'JetBrains Mono', monospace;
-}

-.command::before {
-  content: "$ ";
-  color: #A0AEC0;
-}
 </style>

 <!--+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++-->

 # To Do

 ## Lists

 ### Date: 12.01.2024

 - Claude timed me out: 5:45am - 8:am
 - Use the same theme as portfolio-2025
   - Fonts: family, colors, sizes
   - Color Palette
   -
-- Light & Dark theme
+- Light & Dark theme ✅ Done!
-- Integrate Styled-Components with TailwindCSS
+- Integrate Styled-Components with TailwindCSS ✅ Done!
-- Able to show code in content
+- Able to show code in content ✅ Done!
-- Can we show who liked and commented on a post
+- Can we show who liked and commented on a post ✅ Done!
-- Blog Posts Dashboard:
+- Blog Posts Dashboard: ✅ Done!

-   - Create a different category of posts
+  - Create a different category of posts ✅ Done!
     - Tech Articles
     - Other Medias
     - Fusion Food
     - Personal
-   - Show two large cards of favorite category and show all the posts underneath in cards format as well
+  - Show two large cards of favorite category and show all the posts underneath in cards format as well ✅ Done!
+    - Expanded to be able to show 1 - .n of Featured cards ✅ Done!
   - Similar to this design: https://www.loopple.com/preview-sample/dashboard-blogs-asteria?hide-banner=true&buttons=true

 - Does readers have to be logged in to read, comment, like
 - Fix <img to <Image in src/components/BlogDashboard.tsx line: 71, 97

-- Changed: BlogDashboard.tsx : All posts container +to display 4 columns instead of 3
+- Changed: BlogDashboard.tsx : All posts container +to display 4 columns instead of 3 ✅ Done!
   - <div className="allPostsContainer grid gap-6 md:grid-cols-2 lg:grid-cols-4">

 ### Codeblock:

 \`\`\`javascript
 /* Code blocks */
 code {